Septh/rollup-plugin-code-raker/README.md

 ## Features
 - Removes leftover comments, `console.*` calls and `debugger` statements from your bundle.
-- Does not come in the way of treeshaking: function annotations are removed *after* Rollup/Vite did their magic.
+- Does not come in the way of treeshaking: remaining function annotations are removed *after* Rollup/Vite did their magic.
 - Fully configurable.
 - Comes with sensible defaults for both application and library bundling.